Is Quinoa Low FODMAP? Yes, At Most Realistic Portions

 Cooking it so it doesn't taste soapy

 One practical note unrelated to FODMAPs: quinoa seeds have a natural coating called saponin that tastes bitter and slightly soapy.
 Most pre-packaged quinoa has been rinsed at the factory, but a second rinse at home takes 30 seconds and is cheap insurance.
 Put the quinoa in a fine-mesh strainer, run cold water over it while swishing with your hand, and cook it normally.
-If your quinoa tastes weird, the saponin is usually why.
+If your quinoa tastes weird, saponin is usually why.

 Where quinoa fits in the bigger picture